iomesh/docs/docs/advanced-functions/external-storage.md

 IOMesh provides support for the external iSCSI access service.
 You can create an iSCSI LUN by creating a PVC that can be accessed via any iSCSI client such as `open-iscsi` located beyond the Kubernetes cluster.

-> **_NOTE_**: To use this function, the iSCSI client should be able to access IOMesh `DATA_CIDR` that was configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites#hardware-requirements).
+> **_NOTE_**: To use this function, the iSCSI client should be able to access IOMesh `DATA_CIDR` that was configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites#network-requirements).

 ### Create iSCSI LUN using PVC

-1. Create an external iSCSI LUN using PVC.
+1. Create a PVC as an external iSCSI LUN.
 You may obtain the iSCSI client IQNs by using the command `cat /etc/iscsi/initiatorname.iscsi`.
     ```yaml
     apiVersion: v1
     kind: PersistentVolumeClaim